fdantasr/prog-IV/README.md

 ## How it works

-During the IV programming course, students are given skills that enable them to solidly learn the development of web applications, contrasting front-end and back-end, allowing them to learn other tools later on, such as frameworks and libraries for increasingly sophisticated applications.
+During the programming course, students are given skills that enable them to solidly learn the development of web applications, contrasting front-end and back-end, allowing them to learn other tools later on, such as frameworks and libraries for increasingly sophisticated applications.